aguinane/nyum/_recipes/pizza-base.md

 ---

-> Knead for about 5 mins and then shape into ball.
+> Turn the oven off.

 ---

-> Turn the oven off.
-Cover dough and let stand in warmed oven for 30 mins.
+> Knead for about 5 mins.

 ---